Mahmoud Khalil’s wife gives birth after ICE denied him temporary release to attend the delivery

 About 30 minutes after the email request was sent, Harper responded with a two-sentence denial, saying she had decided against granting the furlough “after consideration of the submitted information and a review of your client’s case.”

-The Department of Homeland Security and ICE did not immediately respond to CNN’s request for comment.
+The Department of Homeland Security did not respond to CNN questions about Khalil’s request but rather accused him of advocating for violence and other unsubstantiated actions in a statement Tuesday.

+“It is a privilege to be granted a visa or green card to live and study in the United States of America,” DHS spokesperson, Tricia McLaughlin, said in the statement.
+“When you advocate for violence, glorify and support terrorists that relish the killing of Americans, and harass Jews, take over buildings and deface property, that privilege should be revoked, and you should not be in this country.”

 Khalil, 30, is in custody at an ICE detention facility in Jena, Louisiana – over 1,000 miles away from his family.
 Khalil was able to experience his son’s birth on the phone, according to spokesperson for Khalil’s legal team.
 His wife and baby are both healthy.